Author : Allan Murrin

 Amazon link : https://www.amazon.in/Coast-Road-Novel-Alan-Murrin/dp/0063336529

-Do checkout our other reviews : https://reviewandratings.com/category/books/
+Do checkout our other reviews : http://reviewandratings.com/category/books/